cdpadilla42/chrisdpadilla.com/_posts/pachabelscanon.md

 An oldie, but a goodie.

-I'm really tempted to run this video through a greens screen effect!
+I'm really tempted to run this video through a green screen effect!
 We could launch this video INTO SPAAAACE!